 Paula Buzenius began photographing in 1999 when digital photography was is in its infancy.
 As that industry progressed, so did her equipment, skill and passion.
 She is originally from Brookfield, IL and lived in Dallas for many years where she served on the board of the Dallas Camera Club before moving to the Ozarks several years ago.
 She has received many awards from juried competitions and has been published in the American Photographic Journal, Wildlife in Focus and others.
 Her wildlife and nature prints are exquisite.
 Click here to see Paula's art.

 Kirk Phillip had a first grade teacher who recognized his artistic talents, and he won an award for a paper cowboy he made.
 A few years later, he took some art classes and improved his skills.
-Eventually, he graduated from College of the Ozarks with a degree in Graphic Art.
+He served in the Army National Guard and graduated from College of the Ozarks with a degree in Graphic Art.
 Today he is an EMT in Branson West and continues to use his artistic talents.
-Click here to see Kirk's art.
+Click here to see Kirk's patriotic wood art.

 This presence of this badge signifies that this business has officially registered with the Art Storefronts Organization and has an established track record of selling art.